USCGC Acushnet (WMEC-167): Caribbean service – 1971 to 1990

 In July 1971, Acushnet transferred to the Gulf Coast; and, based at Gulfport, Mississippi, she continued her oceanographic work with the National Data Buoy Center, this time aiding the Mississippi Test Facility.
-On August 24, 1971 Acushnet, affectionately known to the crew a "NOAA's Ark", arrived in Gulfport with 64 crew and a 100-ton buoy that was towed from San Diego as its first new support assignment.
+On August 24, 1971 Acushnet, affectionately known to the crew as "NOAA's Ark", arrived in Gulfport with 64 crew and a 100-ton buoy that was towed from San Diego as her first new support assignment.

 Once established in Gulfport, Acushnet continued to play a diverse and important role in the search-and-rescue mission.
 In the fall of 1973 the cutter played a major role in the Key Largo fire south of New Orleans opposite the town of Phoenix.
 Acushnet was again called to respond after a collision on the Mississippi River.
-Acushnet and the cutter Dependable were presented the Coast Guard Unit Commendation for extinguishing a fire on the tanker Key Trader after it collided with another vessel, the Norwegian ore ship Baune, and burst into flames in the river.
+Acushnet and the cutter Dependable were presented the Coast Guard Unit Commendation for extinguishing a fire on the tanker Key Trader after she collided with another vessel, the Norwegian ore ship Baune, and burst into flames in the river.

 Between the years 1975 and 1978, Acushnet conducted search-and-rescue research of the Gulf of Mexico shelf area, conducted the first marriage on board a Coast Guard vessel since the mid-19th century, and made her first drug seizure of 18 tons of marijuana and 21 smugglers.

 In late 1978, the cutter embarked on a patrol to participate in the Global Weather Experiment, 140-nation effort to gather worldwide weather information.
 In 82 days, Acushnet covered over 18,000 mi from Peru to New Zealand.
 For this operation Acushnet received the Meritorious Unit Commendation.
 Additionally in 1978, Acushnet was designated a Medium Endurance Cutter (WMEC 167) and was formally assigned law enforcement and search-and-rescue missions.

 In August–September 1979, Mobile, Alabama, was hit by Hurricane Frederic while Acushnet was there in drydock, although no damage occurred to the cutter.
 Her first patrol out of drydock was immediately canceled and Acushnet was sent to pick up survivors of a collision between an oil tanker and a merchant vessel.

 From May 17 to June 6, 1980, Acushnet participated in the largest immigration crisis in the history of the Coast Guard, the Mariel Boat Lift from Cuba.
 The cutter escorted the vessel Red Diamond with 800 refugees into Key West.
 In addition, she assisted 35 boats, aided 120 refugees directly, and fueled two 41-foot Coast Guard boats.
 For her efforts, the cutter received the Humanitarian Service Award.
-During its time in Gulfport, Acushnet interdicted nearly 200 Cuban and Haitian refugees, retrieving some of them from shark-infested waters.
+During her time in Gulfport, Acushnet interdicted nearly 200 Cuban and Haitian refugees, retrieving some of them from shark-infested waters.

 Drug interdiction during the rest of the '80s 'proved to be successful.
 In 1980, Acushnet seized 52 tons of marijuana.
 Between September and November of the same year, Acushnet confiscated marijuana on 7 vessels totaling a seizure of over 76 tons.
-Between 1987 and 1989 Acushnet had yet two more seizures of marijuana and hashish oil valued at over 1.5 million. m/v Blind Melon and sloop Stormy Weather.
+Between 1987 and 1989 Acushnet had yet two more seizures of marijuana and hashish oil valued at over 1.5 million: MV Blind Melon and sloop Stormy Weather.